Brett Ormerod

 Brett Ryan Ormerod (born 18 October 1976) is an English retired professional footballer.

 A forward, he made 340 appearances in the Football League, including 215 for Blackpool, for whom he is the only player to have scored in all of the top four divisions of English football for the same club.
 In his 20-year-long playing career, Ormerod played for Accrington Stanley, Southampton, Leeds United, Wigan Athletic, Preston North End, Nottingham Forest, Oldham Athletic, Rochdale, Wrexham, Padiham and Bamber Bridge.

-Early life
+Early and personal life

 Ormerod went to school at Norden High School where he met Lisa Standring, who later became his wife.
-He has brothers named Darren and Paul and his mum is Kathy.
-Ormerod worked at Hall and Letts textile factory in Great Harwood where he claimed to have earned £130 a week.
+They married on her 24th birthday in June 2003 at the parish church in Rishton, Lancashire; their son was two years old at the time.
+As of 2015, his wife is a Subway franchisee.
+Ormerod worked at Hall and Letts textile factory in Great Harwood where he said he earned £130 a week.

 Club career

 Accrington Stanley

-Born in Blackburn, Lancashire, Ormerod was released by hometown club, Blackburn Rovers, and signed for Accrington Stanley in 1995 playing semi-professionally.
+Born in Blackburn, Lancashire, Ormerod was a youth team player at hometown club, Blackburn Rovers, but could not find his way into the first team that included Alan Shearer and Kevin Gallacher up front.
+He was released after their Premier League victory in 1995, having missed his final half-season of youth football following a double hernia operation.
+He then signed for Accrington Stanley, playing semi-professionally in the Northern Premier League while working in a cotton mill to supplement playing part-time in non-League football.
 He made 54 league appearances, scoring 32 goals.
-While at Accrington he worked in a cotton mill to supplement playing part-time in non-league football.
-He was spotted playing by Gordon Strachan who vowed that his first task in getting back into management would be to buy Ormerod.